 That is if the operating channel is 80Mhz and the signal level is above -76 dBm in the primary 80MHz channel, the PHY shall issue a PHY-CCA.indication(BUSY, {primary}.

+It is clear that the original definition is vague.
+Since PHY-CCA.indication(BUSY, {primary}) already captures the loading information of pimary 20MHz plus usable secondary channels of the operating channel, what should really by measured is the loading on the secondary channel over a measureing period.

+The socndary channel is busy either because there is data traffic or interference.
+By providing the secondary channel loading information, an AP can figure out the true loading of the secondary channels.

-It is clear that the original definition is vague.As for the last part of the comments, “It is not clear how a STA benefits from this information”, it is really up to an implementor to decide how to take advantage of this information.
+As for the last part of the comments, “It is not clear how a STA benefits from this information”, it is really up to an implementor to decide how to take advantage of this information.

 Proposed Response: